getodk/xforms-spec/_sections/20-instance.md

 Secondary instances are used to pre-load read-only data inside a form.
 This data is searchable in XPath.
 At the moment the key use case is in designing so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.

 A secondary instance should get a unique `id` attribute on the `<instance>` node.
 This allows apps to query the data (which is outside the root, ie. the primary instance, and would normally not be reachable).
-It uses the the `instance('cities')/root/item[country='nl']` syntax to do this.
+It uses the `instance('cities')/root/item[country='nl']` syntax to do this.

 {% highlight xml %}
 <instance>